openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/xledhome2_0_0.md

 Disable local control
 "Stupid" mode (bit 2 = 1):
-\- has higher priority then slave mode
+- has higher priority then slave mode
-\- lamp/relay is permanently on (for simple power wall switch controlling)
+- lamp/relay is permanently on (for simple power wall switch controlling)

 Slave mode (bit 0 =1):
-\- only if included in Z-Wave network
+- only if included in Z-Wave network
-\- useful for controlling via third-party sensor
+- useful for controlling via third-party sensor
-\- lamp/relay is directly controlled via Z-Wave, internal sensors are not used
+- lamp/relay is directly controlled via Z-Wave, internal sensors are not used
 for controlling it

 Central unit checking (bit 1 =1): (useful especially for controlling via gateway)
 When slave bit is 0:
-\- device signalises fail of lifeline connection (if this bit is zero, fail of lifeline
+- device signalises fail of lifeline connection (if this bit is zero, fail of lifeline
 connection is not signalised)

 When slave bit is 1:
-\- device checks presence of Z-Wave device in lifeline group (gateway).
+- device checks presence of Z-Wave device in lifeline group (gateway).
 If it is not present for 2 minutes (testing repeatedly every 30 seconds)
 device switches to normal mode in the same way as after the end of
-local disabled mode (ON\_BEHAVIOUR)
+local disabled mode (ON_BEHAVIOUR)
-\- the device checks every 1 minute for recovery of lifeline connection
+- the device checks every 1 minute for recovery of lifeline connection
-\- if no lifeline specified - it works in normal mode
+- if no lifeline specified - it works in normal mode

 Do not use button for lamp switching (bit 6 = 1): only for STOGGLE variant
-\- disables button controlling device itself along with controlling group 5.
+- disables button controlling device itself along with controlling group 5.
 When enabled also works in stand-alone.

 Be careful with this option, device stops using its own motion sensor in